 She held her hand to hold mine and in that tiny second, in a frame where time stopped, I saw a tattoo on her wrist.

 Those were my initials.

 A tap on my shoulder shook me out of this void.
-I didn’t want to exercise and turn around, so I let my arrogant posture speak for itself and the man molded his body to interact with me.
+I didn’t want to strain my bones and turn around, so I let my arrogant posture speak for itself and the man moulded his body to interact with me.
 “Luke Gallaway,” he said to me.
 “My man are you giving us a run for our money!”

 I bit my lip, shame – sadness clouded my head.
 My hand was still held out to her.
 But she twisted her arm away from me, rubbing her tattoo as if someone had stung her there.

 “Get out of here with you?”
 She laughed.
 She disguised everything so well.
 “Wouldn’t risk getting a tabloid article with you… Luke.”
 A lump fell down her throat as she uttered the unfamiliar name.
 She curtsied to the laughing man.
 And clunk, clunk.

 She walked away from the man she didn’t know any longer, just as I had walked away from a girl who was trying to decipher A. H.